tedsteiner/OpenStreetMap.jl/README.md

 ```
 Dependencies of this package are LightXML.jl and Winston.jl.
 LightXML provides the capability to quickly parse OpenStreetMap datafilee, and Winston enables basic map plotting.

 **Note:** LightXML relies on the library *libxml2* to work, which is shipped with Mac OS X and many Linux systems.
 So this package may work out of the box.
 If not, you may check whether *libxml2* has been in your system and whether *libxml2.so* (for Linux) or *libxml2.dylib* (for Mac) is on your library search path.
+I have tested it to work out of the box in both OS X 10.9 (Mavericks) and Ubuntu 14.04.

 [![Build Status](https://travis-ci.org/tedsteiner/OpenStreetMap.jl.png)](https://travis-ci.org/tedsteiner/OpenStreetMap.jl)

+### Examples
+Coming soon!